Israel lobby in the United States: 19th century

+According to Donald Neff, Louis Brandeis—U.S. Supreme Court Justice (1916–39)—made Jewish Zionism a force in US politics for the first time as chair of the American Provisional Executive Committee for General Zionist Affairs and thereby leader of the Zionist Central Office of the Zionist Organization.

-A Christian belief in the return of the Jews to the Holy Land has roots in the United States, which pre-date both the establishment of the Zionist movement and the establishment of Israel.
+A Christian belief in Restoration of the Jews to the Holy Land has roots in the United States, which pre-date both the establishment of the Zionist movement and the establishment of Israel.
 Lobbying by these groups, to influence the U.S. government in ways similar to Zionist ideology, dates back to at least the 19th century.